msalah1193/testProject/README.md

  let controller = paymentBuilder.build() // handle the result (by pushing - presenting , ....)

 ```
- - make top up for other  .
+ - make top up for other

-   the `PaymentUserInfo` object should be :-
+ `PaymentUserInfo` object should be look like

 ```swift
 // ...